Apple’s confirmed a new macOS Big Sur 11.5 update for Mac and the software is currently in testing ahead of a release later this year.

 For some of you, particularly those dealing with macOS Big Sur problems, this might be your best course of action.
 That said, some of you will be better off waiting a few hours, a few days or, in some cases, a few weeks before installing the firmware.

 There are plenty of reasons to skip macOS software updates on day one.
 For one, macOS updates can wreak havoc on your device’s performance.

-If you’re feeling leery, dig into feedback from early adopters.
+If you’re feeling leery, dig into feedback from Mac users who download macOS Big Sur 11.5 right away.
 If you’re still undecided, think about waiting.

 macOS Big Sur 11.1 also included a new privacy information section on App Store pages that includes a developer-reported summary of the app’s privacy practices.

 If you're moving up from macOS Catalina, you'll get macOS Big Sur 11.0.1's 50+ security patches.
 If you're interested these improvements, you can read about them over on Apple's website.